Complete Guide To The Polish Chicken Breed

 For both female and male White Crested Blue Polish chickens, their plumage should be fully blue with the exception of their crest, which is either completely white or white with a few highlights of blue in the front.
 Their beak is black with bluish tones and their shanks and toes a dark slate blue.

-This variety is recognized by the American and British Poultry Associations for non-bearded Polish only.
+This variety is recognized by APA and British Poultry Associations for non-bearded Polish only.

 Black Crested White Polish Chicken

 For both female and male Black Crested White Polish chickens, their plumage should be entirely white with the exception of their crest, which is glossy black.
 The beak is horn in color, and their shanks and toes slate blue.

 This variety is recognized by the APA for large fowl non-bearded Polish only.

 For both female and male Black Crested White Polish chickens, their plumage should be totally glossy black with the exception of their crest, which is either all white or white with a few blue highlights in the front.